Skip to main content

 HIPAA Compliance for Optometrists

 Optometry practices manage retinal imaging, contact lens prescriptions, and vision insurance data across systems that weren't designed with HIPAA in mind.
-Patient Protect closes the compliance gaps your EHR vendor won't.
+Whether you already work with a compliance vendor or are evaluating for the first time, Patient Protect adds a security-first compliance layer purpose-built for optometry.

 Active breach prevention·Starting at $39/mo·No contracts